jhlagado/buggy/README.md

 # TinyCPU Debugger

 A minimal VS Code debug adapter prototype that exercises the Debug Adapter Protocol (DAP) end-to-end using a toy CPU.
-It proves breakpoints, stepping, variables, and session lifecycle before swapping in a real Z80 backend.
+It proves breakpoints, stepping, variables, and session lifecycle in a self-contained TinyCPU setup.

 - **Spec:** `docs/specs/debugger-architecture.md`
 - **Plan:** `docs/implementation-plan.md`